Skillz4Killz/gamer-deno/docs/docs/faq.md

 To try it out on your server invite the bot with `%invite` command.

 Setup On Your Server: Once the bot is invited, please make a channel which the bot can read called `server-logos` for example `#server-logos` .
 The name MUST be exact.
 You can keep it private or let any user post images but please make sure the bot has access to it.
 The bot will pick 1 out of the last 100 messages and will give your server a new logo!

+## Is the bot's logo keep changing or am I crazy?

+Yes.
+The logo on the bot also changes once a week.
+If you would like to suggest a logo of your own please post an image in our collection channel: https://discord.gg/fkVrqHhQxf